 Similarly, soda is included for free on Disney cruises, when it is ordered with meals or from selected locations onboard.
 Other cruise lines charge individually for all sodas or offer drinks packages that include all non-alcoholic beverages but at hefty per-day fees.

 Finally, there is no substitute for the Disney cruise experience, which makes the Disney Cruise cost worth it.
 Magic abounds on every deck with special details to discover throughout the ship, from luxury touches that make the magic come to life for all travelers to total immersion in the world of Disney, the fun of hidden Mickeys onboard each of the line’s vessels, cruise ship funnels that “sing” classic Disney tunes, and the ability to indulge in the youthful magic all ages can enjoy.
 Disney cruises are more expensive, yes, but the price is well worthwhile for the amazing experience that awaits.

 Girl staring out at sea on a Disney Cruise Ship

 Are you ready to book your Disney Cruise?
 Do you have any questions regarding the Disney Cruise cost?
 The Vacationeer is here to help!

 The Vacationeer is a Disney travel agency that can provide you with the latest Disney Cruise Line pricing and itinerary information, as well as personalized vacation planning.
-They also have some of the best Disney Cruise onboard credit in the business.
+They also have some of the best Disney Cruise onboard credit in the business, and can also let you know about last-minute Disney cruise deals.
 Best of all, the services of The Vacationeer are 100% free!